Lowy Frame and Restoring Company: Larry and Brad Shar

-Brad Shar has spent the last 18 years working in the family business.
+Brad Shar, current president and owner of Lowy, has spent the last 29 years working in the family business.
 He started working at Lowy while still attending the New School, receiving a bachelor's degree in art history in 1996.
 Having both a technical and artistic side, Brad also develops and manages Lowy's computer systems and website.
 He started Lowy Scan, a state-of-the-art digital imaging system which matches paintings with appropriate frames, making Lowy the first fine arts company with virtual framing.

 Selected publications

 Lowy has published hundreds of articles on antique frames, reproduction frames, framing restoration and art conservation.